Common Questions & Concerns - Roof Replacement

 Can I place a new roof over my old one?

-Installing a new roof on top of the old one isn’t recommended.
+Installing a new roof on top of the old one isn’t recommended when considering a roof replacement.
 You may save some money in the short run on the cost for removing the old roof, but it will cost you more in the long run because not only will the life expectancy of your new roof be greatly reduced, you’ll spend more on energy costs.
 As a matter of fact, the life expectancy of your roof can be reduced by half and in most cases your warranty won't be honored.

 What Causes Roof Leaks?